markbarnes/sermon-browser/sb-includes/readme.txt

 * Fixed: Two minor bugs affecting users with Wordpress installs away from their root directory.

 = 0.32 =
-* Fixed: Sermons now download correctly in iTunes (although iTunes downloads won’t count towards your stats due to an iTunes limitation).
+* Fixed: Sermons now download correctly in iTunes (although iTunes downloads won't count towards your stats due to an iTunes limitation).
 * Fixed: You can now add more than three bible passages to a sermon.
 * Fixed: ALT text now correct on file icons.
 * Fixed: Links now work correctly even when Wordpress is not in the root.